andvsilva/data_science_journey/deep_learning/paper/README.md

-## Solving A Simple Regression Problem To Understand How Deep Learning Model Improve Along The Way
+### Solving A Simple Regression Problem To Understand How Deep Learning Model Can Improve Along The Way

-In this paper, I will create a simple problem (***Linear Regression - Line***) to be solve by deep learning model and to study how we can improve the model, by adding input layers, hidden layers, neurons and output layers.
-This approach allow us to understand deep learning along the way.
+In this paper, I will create a simple problem (***Linear Regression***) to be solve by deep learning model and to study how we can improve the model, by adding input layers, hidden layers, neurons and output layers, from a baseline model architecture.

 To start, the first question is: